Qimmah Russo Slays In Strapless See-Through Black Lace Bodysuit

 In the first pic, Qimmah adjusted her glasses as she pouted and looked at something that was off-camera.
 Next up, she raised her glasses and gazed seductively at her intended audience.
 Finally, she arched her back and rested her hands on her smooth thighs as she smiled at the photographer.

-Qimmah’s followers were quick to respond after she posted the images.
-After a single day, the set had already amassed an impressive 40,800 likes and more than 500 comments from her dedicated fanbase.
+Qimmah's followers were quick to respond after she posted the images.
+After a single day, the set had already amassed an impressive 40,800 likes and more than 500 comments from her dedicated fanbase."What a babe," one follower wrote in the comments section.

 "PERFECT," a fan declared in all-caps.